 Apple supports RCS on iOS 18

-Apple released iOS 18 and now supports RCS on their devices.
+With Apple’s release of iOS 18.1, RCS and RBM are now both available on iOS devices.
 Find out all you need to know about this new development and what it could mean for the future of messaging.

-Apple has enabled RCS messaging with the release of iOS 18, as announced in June 2024 at Apple’s World Wide Developer’s Conference (WWDC42).
+Apple has enabled P2P RCS messaging with the release of iOS 18, as announced at Apple’s World Wide Developer’s Conference (WWDC24), and A2P RCS Business Messaging with the release of iOS 18.1 beta in October 2024.

 iOS 18 has arrived, bringing RCS messaging to Apple users.